avanwouwe/citadel-browser-agent/doc/configuration.md

 ```

 ## reporting
-The reporting can be configured to report only on authenticated applications, or to include only a maximum number of applications.
-In the latter case, only the most important applications are listed (i.e. the most visited or the ones with the most password issues).
+Citadel can report on various aspects, such as application use and password policy adherence.
+By default the reporting is configured to report only on authenticated applications.
+To prevent overloading the SIEM, the reporting only reports on the most important applications (i.e. the most visited or the ones with the most password issues).

 ```
     ...